 All In the Crock Pot Sloppy Joes Recipe

-- 2 lbs hamburger or ground pork
+- 2 lbs ground beef or pork

 - ½ cup onion finely chopped

 - 1, 14.5 oz cans of tomato sauce